+The design of the glider and logbook will be evaluated.
 The use of commercial kits or published plans is not allowed, the design must be your own.
 Previous model gliders that have been entered in previous competitions should NOT be used.